UTokyo-FieldPhenomics-Lab/DODA/README.md

 If you want to generate data to train the detector, first generate layout images using `random_generate_layout_images.py`, then use `generate_data_for_target_domain.py` to generate the data.
 If you want to generate data for your own domain, please refer to `generate_data_for_target_domain.py`

-## Generate images in Web UI
+## Generate images in GUI
-You can try our method to generate images for wheat through the Web UI:
+You can try our method to generate images for wheat through the GUI:
 ```
 python wheat_gradio_box2image.py
 ```